imarsman/concur/README.md

 literal lists or expansions of file globbing pattters.
 For example `-a '/var/log/*log'` will result in a list of paths.
 One can also supply lists using shell calls.
 See below for examples..

+## Auto completion

+`concur` uses the `posener/complete` library.
+To use it type `COMP_INSTALL=1 concur` to be prompted to add auto completion for `concur`.
+After setup you can restart your terminal session then press tab to get auto completion.

 ## Usage

 ```